-And because lower back pain can severely affect our productivity, ability to move, mood, and daily life, it’s vital to take actionable steps to cure it and prevent it from occurring in the future.
+And because lower back pain can severely affect our productivity, ability to move, mood, and daily life, it’s vital to take actionable steps to cure and prevent it from occurring.
 So we’ve put together this list of the top three exercises for lower back pain.

 Bird Dog –

 The bird dog is a fantastic core exercise that promotes core stability, teaches us how to involve our midsection during movement, and helps relieve back pain.
 The bird dog movement strengthens our abdominals, lower back, and hip flexors.
-As a result, we get better at maintaining a neutral spine, our posture improves, and we relieve back pain and discomfort.
+As a result, we improve at maintaining a neutral spine, our posture improves, and we relieve back pain and discomfort.
 What’s even better about this movement is that it is suitable for people of all fitness levels.
-The bird dog is also great for seniors who are suffering from backaches.
+The bird dog is also great for older people suffering from backaches.

 How to perform the Bird Dog: bring your shoulder blades together.
-Lift your right arm and left leg, keeping your shoulders and hips parallel to the floor.
-Stretch the back of your neck and pull your chin into your chest to look down at the floor.
+Next, lift your right arm and left leg, keeping your shoulders and hips parallel to the floor.
+Next, stretch the back of your neck and pull your chin into your chest to look down at the ground.
 Hold this position for a few seconds, then lower back down to the starting position.
 You should start with one to three sets of 10 to 20 reps per leg-arm combination.
 So, 10-20 reps for your left arm-right leg and 10-20 reps for your opposite limbs.

 Glute Bridges –

-Glute bridges are a safe and incredibly effective exercise that strengthens the entire core and promotes proper spine alignment.
+Glute bridges are a safe and incredibly effective exercise that strengthens the core and promotes proper spine alignment.
 Also, this exercise trains our posterior chain–hamstrings, glutes, and lower back.
-But the exercise also strengthens our abdominals, transverse abdominis, and hip flexors.
-What’s even better about glute bridges is that people of all fitness levels can use it, and if the classic version is too accessible, you can always do it with one leg at a time.
+But the movement also strengthens our abdominals, transverse abdominis, and hip flexors.
+What’s even better about glute bridges is that people of all fitness levels can use them, and if the classic version is too accessible, you can always do it with one leg at a time.

-As an isometric exercise, wall sits are beneficial for people who find that dynamic movements bother their lower back.
-So, by doing wall sits, such people can strengthen their core without putting more stress on the lower back.
-In addition, the exercise itself does a great job of strengthening the lower body, glutes, lower back, and abs.
-Also, wall-sits promote proper posture and healthy spinal alignment.
+As an isometric exercise, wall sits benefit people who find that dynamic movement bothers their lower back.
+So, by doing wall sits, such people, can strengthen their core without putting more stress on the lower back.
+In addition, the exercise itself does a great job of maintaining the lower body, glutes, lower back, and abs.
+Also, wall sits promote proper posture and healthy spinal alignment.

 How to perform Wall-Sit: lean on a wall with your back and your feet shoulder-width apart.
-Then press your back against the wall and slide down the wall until your thighs are parallel with the floor.
+Then press your back against the wall and slide down until your thighs parallel the floor.
 Your knees must be above your ankles and bent at 90 degrees.
 Keep your head, shoulders, and upper back against the wall.

 To start, try holding a 30-second position.
-If you can’t, hold for as long as you can and call it a day.
+If you can’t, do it for as long as possible and call it a day.
 Ideally, you should be able to add seconds to the wall sit every few days.